Why do muscles get imbalanced?

 Many studies have shown that trauma (injury, concussion, pregnancy, surgery, etc.) creates physical imbalances throughout the body by altering our brain’s capacity to switch on the right muscles, at the right time, and with the right amount of strength.

-Known as neuromuscular deactivation, this process begins by shutting down the body's inner core stabilizers.
-These are the smaller muscles located near the joints.
-Their primary role is to stabilize our pelvis, spine and body to allow for upright posture and functional mobility.
+Known as neuromuscular deactivation, this process begins by shutting down some of our smaller muscles in order to protect them.
+These are the "inner" muscles located near the joints.
+Their primary job is to stabilize the joints to allow for upright posture and functional mobility.
 Some examples of joint stabilizers include the:

-When pain is present, the connection between our brain and these joint stabilizers can get disrupted.
-Subsequently, the joints become unstable and susceptible to injury.
 To make up for this loss of joint stability, our brain will naturally compensate by sending more signals to the larger muscles which are closer to the surface of the body.
 These are the outer muscles that make us look good in the mirror.
 Some examples include the lats, pecs, biceps, triceps, quads and hams.
 They are commonly known as "prime movers" since their primary role is to move the body.
 They are supposed to turn on to perform a specific task (walk, run, squat, push, pull, etc.) and then turn off, relax and recover.
-However, due to the underlying muscle deactivation, the prime movers must stay on to also do the constant work of the dormant joint stabilizers.
+However, due to the underlying muscle deactivation, these prime movers must stay on to also do the constant work of the dormant joint stabilizers.

 .avif)

-In other words, your hamstrings could be tight due to joint instability (loss of muscle control) at your spine.
-If not properly addressed, this muscle imbalance will set in motion a cycle of pain that can lead to more serious injuries, like a torn hamstring.
+In other words, your hamstrings could be tight due to underlying joint instability at the spine.
+If not properly addressed, this muscle imbalance will set in motion a cycle of pain that can lead to more serious injuries, like a pulled or torn hamstring.

 .avif)

 As the cycle goes around, pain will start to interfere with everyday life.
 Usually this is the moment when most people seek out help from a physical therapist, chiropractor or physician.
-However, if your practitioner does not know how to find and fix these underlying muscle imbalances as the root cause of the pain, you might only get relief temporarily.
-The symptoms could return and spread out to other areas over time.
+However, if the practitioner does not know how to find and fix these muscle imbalances as the source of your pain, you might only get temporary relief.
+The symptoms could return, get worse, and spread out to other areas over time.

 .avif)